 - any allowable claims or subject matter

 In certain situations, it may make sense to talk to the Examiner before filing a written Office Action response.
-Conducting an Examiner Interview costs $600 at our firm, and we usually recommend this strategy for making further progress.
-A productive Examiner Interview can save you thousands of dollars and several months of time by avoiding a further Office Action.
+We usually recommend conducting an Examiner Interview when dealing with multiple rejections.
+A productive Examiner Interview can save you thousands of dollars and several months of time by minimizing further Office Actions.

 If you receive a second Office Action, it will most likely be a “final” Office Action.
-Most Final Office Actions will require the filing of a Request for Continued Examination (RCE) that incurs a USPTO fee starting at $680.
+Most Final Office Actions will require the filing of a Request for Continued Examination (RCE) that incurs a USPTO fee.

-If multiple Office Action response have not resulted in a satisfactory, you might need to consider an appeal which starts at around $5,000.
+If multiple Office Action responses have not resulted in a satisfactory, you might need to consider an appeal.